 This report focuses on the most probable changes in extremes based on current knowledge.
-However, the possible future occurrence of low-probability high-impact scenarios associated with the crossing of poorly understood thresholds cannot be excluded, given the transient and complex nature of the climate system.
-Such scenarios have important implications for society as highlighted in Chapters 1 (Section 1.XX and 8 (Section 8.XX).
-So, an assessment that we have low confidence in projections of a specific extreme, or even lack of consideration of given climate changes under the categories covered in this chapter (e.g., shutdown of meridional overturning circulation), should not be interpreted as meaning that no change is expected in this extreme or climate element (see also Section 3.1.5).
-Feedbacks play an important role in either damping or enhancing extremes in several climate variables (Section 3.1.4), and this can also lead to "surprises", i.e., changes in extremes greater (or less) than might be expected with a gradual warming of the climate system.
+However, the possible future occurrence of lowprobability, high-impact scenarios associated with the crossing of poorly understood climate thresholds cannot be excluded, given the transient and complex nature of the climate system.
+Such scenarios have important implications for society as highlighted in Section 8.5.1.
+So, an assessment that we have low confidence in projections of a specific extreme, or even lack of consideration of given climate changes under the categories covered in this chapter (e.g., shutdown of the meridional overturning circulation), should not be interpreted as meaning that no change is expected in this extreme or climate element (see also Section 3.1.5).
+Feedbacks play an important role in either damping or enhancing extremes in several climate variables (Section 3.1.4), and this can also lead to 'surprises,' that is, changes in extremes greater (or less) than might be expected with a gradual warming of the climate system.
 Similarly, as discussed in 3.1.3, contrasting or multiple extremes can occur but our understanding of these is insufficient to provide credible comprehensive projections of risks associated with such combinations.